Hesketh Park (cricket ground): Cricket history

 Kent County Cricket Club used Hesketh Park for First XI fixtures between 1956 and 1990.
 The first first-class cricket match on the ground took place in May 1956 and saw Kent play Essex.
 A total of 33 first-class matches were held on the ground, with Kent playing a County Championship fixture at Dartford in most seasons from 1956 until 1990.
-In 1963 the county played twice at the ground, a Championship match against Northants followed by a match against the Pakistan Eaglets – a touring side of younger Pakistani cricketers.
+In 1963 the county played twice at the ground, a Championship match against Northants followed by a match against the Pakistan Eaglets – a touring team of younger Pakistani cricketers.
 The final first-class match on the ground was held in August 1990 with Leicestershire as the opposition.

 Kent have also played two List-A cricket matches on the ground, both against Essex.
 The first match took place in the 1978 Benson & Hedges Cup and the second in the 1981 tournament.
 The Kent Second XI also used the ground 40 times between 1947, when they played Norfolk in the Minor Counties Championship, and 1995 when it was used in the Second XI Championship.

 During the 1973 Women's Cricket World Cup the ground was used for a single Women's One Day International.
 Australia women beat New Zealand women on the ground with Australian opening batsman Bev Wilson scoring a half-century.

 In local domestic cricket the ground has been the home venue of Dartford Cricket Club since it was established in 1905.
 The club plays in the Kent Cricket League.
 The pavilion on the ground was replaced in 2015, the new building replacing one which had been built in the 1980s to replace the original pavilion which had been built when the ground was established but was later destroyed by fire.
 The pavilion project was part funded by Dartford Borough Council with a grant of £1 million.
 A new area of cricket nets was built on the ground as part of the project.
 The ground has also hosted fixtures involving Lashings World XI.